codegnv/business-web/README.md

 permit_name: string;
 ```

-The permit locator page makes two http requests to Socrata (see above URLs) and generates an array of BusinessCategory structures.
+The permit locator page makes two http requests to Socrata (see above URLs) and generates an array of BusinessType structures.
 This structure is populated with types and permits from Socrata.